-The Contractor shall provide, as an attachment to their signed Contractor Certification Statement, a narrative description of how they will comply with the requirements of the SWPPP with regard to the following items:
+The Contractor and any subcontractor responsible for compliance with the provisions of the SWPPP shall provide, as an attachment to their signed Contractor Certification Statement, a narrative description of how they will comply with the requirements of the SWPPP with regard to the following items:

-- Stabilized Construction Entrances: Identify the location(s) of stabilized construction entrances to be used and provide a description of how they will be maintained.
-Indicate if any changes to the suggested locations (if any) shown on the plans are proposed. - Material Delivery, Storage and Use: Discuss where and how materials, including chemicals, concrete curing compounds, petroleum products, etc. will be stored to prevent spills. - Solid Waste Management and Disposal: Discuss the procedures to be used to contain, and the method of disposal, for construction waste and litter. - Sanitary Waste: Discuss how sanitary wastes will be contained and disposed along with the locations of portable restroom facilities.
-A schedule of maintenance shall be provided. - Spill Response and Control: Provide a Spill Prevention and Control Plan describing the steps that will be taken to respond to, control, and report chemical or petroleum spills which may occur.
-Procedures to address spills in excess of RCRA reportable quantities must be provided. - Concrete Residuals and Washout Wastes: Discuss the location and type of concrete washout facilities to be used on this project and how they will be identified and maintained. - Vehicle and Equipment Cleaning and Maintenance: Discuss where vehicle and equipment cleaning and maintenance will be performed and the BMPs that will be used for spill containment and spill prevention, containment, and treatment of wash waters. - Dewatering: Provide a Dewatering Work Plan for excavation activities that encounter groundwater or other water that needs to be removed from the construction area.
-The plan must detail a system that will remove sediments and other pollutants (if present) from the water prior to discharge.
-The plan shall be submitted and approved prior to the commencement of dewatering activities. - Polymer Use: If the use of polymers or other treatment chemicals are specified for use, a Polymer Treatment Work Plan shall be submitted for approval to the Engineer, covering the use of all polymer flocculants or treatment chemicals at the site.
-Dosage of treatment chemicals shall be identified, Safety Data Sheets shall be provided, procedures for storage and use of the treatment chemical must be described, and staff responsible for use/application must be identified.
-Documentation of training for the individuals who will be applying the polymers/treatment chemicals shall be provided.
-The polymer treatment system must be designed by a Certified Professional in Erosion and Sediment Control (CPESC).
+- Vehicle Entrance and Exits Identify the location of stabilized construction entrances and exists to be used and provide a description of how they will be maintained. - Material Delivery, Storage and Use Discuss where and how materials including chemicals, concrete curing compounds, petroleum products, etc. will be stored to prevent spills. - Waste Management and Disposal Discuss the procedures to be used to contain and the method of disposal for construction waste and litter. - Sanitary Waste: Discuss how sanitary wastes will be contained and disposed along with the locations of portable restroom facilities.
+A schedule of maintenance shall be provided. - Spill Response and Control Describe the steps that will be taken to respond to, control, and report chemical or petroleum spills which may occur.
+Procedures to address spills in excess of RCRA reportable quantities must be provided.

+- Concrete Residuals and Washout Wastes Discuss the location and type of concrete washout facilities to be used on this project and how they will be identified and maintained. - Vehicle and Equipment Cleaning and Maintenance Identify where vehicle and equipment cleaning and maintenance will be performed and what BMPs will be used for spill containment and spill prevention, and containment and treatment of wash waters. - Dewatering Identify the controls which will be used for any dewatering operations to ensure sediments will not leave the construction site. - Polymer Flocculants and Treatment Chemicals identify the use and dosage of treatment chemicals, Safety Data Sheets, procedures on how the polymers/chemicals will be used and identify the individual(s) who will be responsible for their use and application.
+Provide documentation of training for the individuals who will be applying the polymers/treatment chemicals.

-In addition to the above, the Contractor is required to provide the following submittals to demonstrate compliance with the Illinois Tollway Supplemental Specifications and any federal or state environmental permits:
+In addition to the above, Contractor is required to provide the following submittals which are incorporated by reference into the SWPPP: